 It wasn’t as though I was angry at my dad or he was angry at me.
 We just had no use for each other.
 I never met Grandpa Mertz.
 The only time I ever met my grandfather was at his funeral.
 I was a little boy and they said, “This is your grandpa.”
 Okay.
 I figured grandpa must’ve lived a long, long way away.
 That’s why we never saw grandpa.
 Turns out grandpa just lived a few miles from where 11 of his grandchildren lived.

 What I did learn about my grandpa was, that he was a very violent man, very angry.
-Had a terrible temper and was just a mean brute.
+Had a terrible temper and was a … just a mean brute.
 And that taught me a lot about my own Dad.
 Now I’ve tried to give my father a lot of grace.
 Raising 11 children in a small house would test the soul of any man.
 I also know that my father had a horrible model in his father.

 But I also know that every one of us come to a point in our lives where we have to make a choice.
 I’m either going to continue to recycle the pain of the past, or I’m gonna choose a new path.
 Let me just say about my own father, I believe that he did the very best he knew how, but he chose poorly.

 During my growing up years, my dad was also very angry.
 He basically had two setting—anger and rage.
 And you never knew which one was going to explode.
-It made for a very difficult home life.
+It was just … it made for a very difficult home life.
 And as a young child, I reasoned, I must really be a bad kid to have a father who was constantly disappointed, constantly angry, constantly frustrated and constantly violent with his children.

 When I became a young man, I just began to drift apart from my father.
 I played in 40 football games that he never came to.
 My graduation he didn’t come to.
 My wedding he didn’t come to.
 I remember him calling me the day of my wedding to say, “I have to work tonight.
 I just wanted you to know; it wasn’t that I didn’t care.”
 Where would I get that idea?

-Father’s Days were always a big challenge, because you know, you’d go at the store and you’d see all of these Father’s Day cards that said, “To the best Dad in the world.”
+Father’s Days were always very … a big challenge, because you know, you’d go at the store and you’d see all of these Father’s Day cards that said, “To the best Dad in the world.”
 And I usually just chose a blank card and filled something in and sent it to my Dad.

 But I remember one Father’s Day I went all out, because the Lord kinda revealed to me, that you know, despite my flaws, I’m an honest man.
 Where did I learn to be an honest man?
 I learned that from my Dad.
 I’m a hard worker.
 Where did I learn that work ethic?
 I learned that from my Dad.